ellexus/mistral_plugins/output/mistral_splunk/readme.rst

   the plug-in will default to using port 8088.

 --skip-ssl-validation | -k
-  Disbale SSL certificate validation when connecting to Splunk.
+  Disable SSL certificate validation when connecting to Splunk.

 --ssl | -s
   Use HTTPS protocol instead of HTTP to connect to Splunk.